-India Lok Sabha election 2024 phase 3: Who votes and what’s at stake?
+India Lok Sabha election 2024 Phase 3: Who votes and what’s at stake?

 Voters in 94 constituencies across 12 states and territories go to the polls on May 7, in the third of seven phases of the world’s largest election.